 Various scenarios will cause data loss, including intentional/unintentional deletion, tmptied trash, unsave, formatted drives, virus attack, etc. We use the computer or removable devices to save documents, photos, videos, music or other files is likely to encounter file loss at some point.
 When it happens, the macOS will mark the files as deleted files, hiding them from your vision, but they’re still there as well.
 It will be easier for you to recover deleted files on Mac or external drives if you stop using the drive and use iBeesoft Mac data recovery the moment you found you’ve lost the files.
 You can find the target files and recover files in Mac OS under the scanning result window like the screenshot shows.

-If your system is macOS 10.14 (Mojave) and scans the local hard drive, our software will automatically perform the "Deep Scan".
-So, after the scan is complete, you can view the lost files by original directory, XXX (RAW files) or Trash folder directly.
+If your system is macOS 10.14 (Mojave) and above to scanning the built-in hard drives, our software will automatically perform the "Deep Scan".
+So, after the scan is complete, when you don't find deleted or lost files, then you can view the data by original directory, XXX (RAW files) or Trash folder directly.

 If you still did not find the lost data from the original directory or can’t open it after the Quick Scan, you need to try the "Deep Scan" mode to scan for deleted or lost files on Mac OS X. It will scan your Mac disk or other drives completely.
 When the scanning process finished, it will display all found files in the list page.
 If the file information is complete, the iBeesoft will put them in the original directory.
 If some file information is lost, like name, storage location, creation/modification time, etc. When it happened, the files name is will different from the original target files.
 So, will making it quite hard for you to realize they’re the target files you’re looking for.
 In this case, you need to select the corresponding file types in the XXX (RAW files) directory, saving them to your Mac hard drive.
 After then, check them out to make sure whether they’re the target files you’re looking for not as follows.